Correlation Between Crowdstrike Holdings and MongoDB

 Pair Corralation between Crowdstrike Holdings and MongoDB

-Given the investment horizon of 90 days Crowdstrike Holdings is expected to under-perform the MongoDB.
-But the stock apears to be less risky and, when comparing its historical volatility, Crowdstrike Holdings is 1.17 times less risky than MongoDB.
-The stock trades about -0.31 of its potential returns per unit of risk.
-The MongoDB is currently generating about -0.08 of returns per unit of risk over similar time horizon.
-If you would invest 35,355 in MongoDB on January 24, 2024 and sell it today you would lose (1,339) from holding MongoDB or give up 3.79% of portfolio value over 90 days.
+Given the investment horizon of 90 days Crowdstrike Holdings is expected to generate 0.8 times more return on investment than MongoDB.
+However, Crowdstrike Holdings is 1.26 times less risky than MongoDB.
+It trades about 0.04 of its potential returns per unit of risk.
+MongoDB is currently generating about 0.02 per unit of risk.
+If you would invest 31,373 in Crowdstrike Holdings on February 7, 2024 and sell it today you would earn a total of 408.00 from holding Crowdstrike Holdings or generate 1.3% return on investment over 90 days.

 Time Period3 Months [change]